shakhal/llm-tools/README.md

 ## Overview

-`llm-tools` is a collection of scripts for interacting with and using external tools (functions) with large language models (LLMs) such as OpenAI, Anthropic, and Ollama.
+`llm-tools` demonstrates using external tools (functions) with large language models (LLMs) such as OpenAI, Anthropic, and Ollama.
 This project provides a unified interface to interact with different LLMs, making it easier to switch between them and utilize their unique capabilities.

 ## Installation